MariyaSha/ml_gui_app/README.md

 The starterFiles directory refers to the files required to follow my <a href="https://youtu.be/QYreI8wXGwE" target="_blank">video tutorial</a>.

-## Complete Project
+## Finished Project

-Includes the complete application, along with 2 jupyter notebooks that will help you design and customize your own image classifying neural networks.
+Includes the complete application, along with 2 jupyter notebooks with plenty of information to help you customize your own image classifying neural networks.
 <br>
-The app is also live and running on Taipy's cloud: https://classifier.taipy.cloud/
+The complete app is also live and running on Taipy's cloud: https://classifier.taipy.cloud/

 ## Requirements
 - The interface of the app was designed with Taipy GUI: https://github.com/Avaiga/taipy